-When Baby was an infant, those soft, decorative shoes provided the perfect final touch to his adorable wardrobe.
-However, as he starts to walk, it’s time to stroll into more practical footwear.
+When Baby was an infant, those soft, decorative shoes provided the perfect final touch to her adorable wardrobe.
+However, as she starts to walk, it’s time to stroll into more practical footwear.

-While he will outgrow his shoes fairly quickly, it’s important not to use that as a reason to compromise on quality.
+While she will outgrow her shoes fairly quickly, it’s important not to use that as a reason to compromise on quality.
 Here are steps in the right direction when it comes to buying shoes for Baby.

 It might not seem like the type of material the shoe is made out of is all that important, since most toddler shoes are outgrown before they have the chance to get worn out, but it is essential to choose shoes that are both durable and flexible.
 Shoes that protect little feet, but also have flexible soles, are ideal for these early-walking years.
 Shoes that are too stiff can weaken the muscles in the feet and impair natural movement.

-These early months – or even years – on Baby’s feet can be a bit unsteady, and shoes that offer good traction and support can help protect him from falls.
+These early months – or even years – on Baby’s feet can be a bit unsteady, and shoes that offer good traction and support can help protect her from falls.
 Other parts of the shoe, like ties vs velcro, are a matter of preference.
 Velcro shoes will be easier to put on, but they’re also easier to take off, and Baby is sure to master that step soon enough.

 Perhaps the most important factor when picking out Baby’s early shoes is finding the right fit.
-The best bet is to head to a store that specializes in selling toddler shoes, and getting his foot measured by the store staff.
-If that’s not an option, try placing your pinky finger between the back of his foot and the back of the shoe.
+The best bet is to head to a store that specializes in selling toddler shoes, and getting her foot measured by the store staff.
+If that’s not an option, try placing your pinky finger between the back of her foot and the back of the shoe.
 It should slide in comfortably but without offering much space, as Baby’s foot sliding around in the shoe can cause friction and irritation.